Changes to Medicaid

 To be eligible for Medicaid Expansion, you must show one of the following:

-- You qualify for an exemption to the community engagement requirement
+• You qualify for an exclusion to the community engagement requirement

-Eligibility and compliance is verified during the initial application and during the renewal process, every six months.
+Eligibility and compliance are verified during the initial application and during the renewal process, every six months.

 How to Apply